 To provide a reason:

-1. In the dialog, select a Reason for Change from the drop-down.
-For example, Input Error.
+1. In the dialog, select a Reason for Change from the drop-down, for example, Input Error.

 2. Provide a Comment if the selected reason requires one.
 Otherwise, use the Comment field to optionally provide additional justification.